palominoinc/ext-staff-list/README.md

 Staff-list plugin for WebPal-powered applications

-'bootstrap-essentials' extension is required for all WebPal extensions
+'extensions-essentials' extension is required for most WebPal extensions